 Constipation can be either short-term (acute) or long-term (chronic).
 Children with intestinal diseases may have chronic constipation problems.
 But in most cases, constipation is a short-term condition.
 If your child has chronic constipation, work with your child's healthcare provider.
 In an age-appropriate manner, include your child in treatment discussions and plans.
-Together you can create a care plan that is right for your child.
+Together you can create a care plan that is correct for your child.

 When should I call my child's healthcare provider?

 Call your child's healthcare provider if you have any questions or concerns about your child's bowel habits or patterns.
 Talk with your child's provider right away if your child: